 Through its work, the initiative highlights the need for organisations in the food system to better understand their impacts and dependencies on natural, social and human capital, and provides them with the guidance to apply this information in their decisions in ways that deliver benefits across the system.

-As part of a new project generously supported by the EU, the Capitals Coalition will work with businesses as part of this global UNEP project, with the overall goal of building resilience, mainstreaming best practice, protecting biodiversity and contributing to a more sustainable agriculture and food sector in 7 EU partner countries: Brazil, China, India, Indonesia, Malaysia, Mexico and Thailand.
+As part of a project generously supported by the EU, Capitals Coalition will work with businesses as part of this global UNEP project, with the overall goal of building resilience, mainstreaming best practice, protecting biodiversity and contributing to a more sustainable agriculture and food sector in 7 EU partner countries: Brazil, China, India, Indonesia, Malaysia, Mexico and Thailand.

 - Developing Guidelines